 After you have a TURBT procedure, you should watch for UTI symptoms, such as:

 Most UTIs can be treated easily with a short course of antibiotics.
-If you notice any symptoms, contact your care team right away so treatment can begin promptly.
+Certain symptoms, like mild burning or light bleeding, may be expected postprocedure side effects and not related to a UTI.
+However, if you notice any concerning symptoms, contact your care team right away so treatment can begin promptly.

 Heavy or long-lasting bleeding may be a sign of a complication.
 Contact your healthcare provider if you notice:

-Sometimes, this type of bleeding happens if a scab from surgery falls off during the healing process.
-In many cases, no treatment is needed — your care team may just monitor you closely.
+Sometimes, heavier bleeding occurs if a scab from surgery falls off during the healing process.
+In many cases, no further treatment is needed — your care team may just monitor you closely.
 If the bleeding doesn’t stop, you may need a follow-up procedure to seal the blood vessels again.
 In rare cases, bleeding can be serious enough to require a blood transfusion.
+One study showed blood transfusions were needed in around 1 percent of surgeries.

 Urinary retention means being unable to fully empty the bladder.
 TURBT can sometimes cause this complication in a few different ways.